Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing: Ukraine Conflict

 The turbine’s 16-stage axial-flow compressor integrates variable pitch inlet guide vanes to improve peak load operation and frequency stabilisation.
 It is equipped with two external silo-type combustors with hybrid burners for full fuel flexibility.

-The turbine measures 10.3m-long and 4m-wide and weighs 189,000kg.
+The turbine measures 10.3m long and 4m wide, with a weight of 189,000kg.
 Its engine can withstand cold climates, as well as hot and dry conditions.

-The Nizhnekamsk power plant will use a synthetic gas by-product from Nizhnekamskneftekhim production processes as its main fuel, while natural gas will be used as standby fuel.
+The Nizhnekamsk power plant will use a synthetic gas byproduct from Nizhnekamskneftekhim production processes as its main fuel, while natural gas will be used as a standby fuel.

-The power plant’s ability to fire synthetic gas will cut operating costs.
-The use of synthetic gas in gas turbine units in accordance with the Russian and EU requirements for air-polluting gas emissions will improve air quality in the Nizhnekamsk industrial hub.
+The power plant’s ability to fire synthetic gas is expected to cut operating costs.
+The use of synthetic gas in the gas turbine units is in accordance with the Russian and European Union (EU) requirements for air-polluting gas emissions and will improve air quality in the Nizhnekamsk industrial hub.

 Deutsche Bank is the sole mandated lead arranger and lender for the project.
-The bank along with Bayerische Landesbank, Deutsche Zentral-Genossenschaftsbank (DZ Bank), Landesbank Baden-Wuerttemberg and UniCredit Bank will fund the design and construction of the plant through a €240m ($277m) loan with the repayment tenure of 15 years.
+The bank, along with Bayerische Landesbank, Deutsche Zentral-Genossenschaftsbank (DZ Bank), Landesbank Baden-Wuerttemberg and UniCredit Bank, is funding the design and construction of the plant through a €240m ($277m) loan, with a repayment tenure of 15 years.

 The credit facility is guaranteed by Euler Hermes, a trade credit insurance agency based in Germany.

-ENKA and Siemens signed a cooperation agreement for the construction of the plant on a turnkey basis.
-ENKA is responsible for the engineering, procurement, construction and commissioning (EPCC) of the Nizhnekamsk power plant.
+Turkey-based engineering and construction company ENKA and German industrial manufacturing company Siemens signed a co-operation agreement for the construction of the plant on a turnkey basis.
+ENKA is responsible for the engineering, procurement, construction and commissioning (EPCC) of the power plant.

 Siemens was awarded a €380m ($446m) contract for supplying gas turbines, steam turbines and associated systems for the plant in December 2017.
-The contract also includes related power distribution systems and a 13-year service agreement.
+The contract also included the supply of associated power distribution systems and a 13-year service agreement.

-Hamon was contracted for the natural draft cooling tower for the plant, while John Cockerill is responsible for supplying boilers.
+Belgium-based engineering and contracting company Hamon was contracted to supply the natural draft cooling tower for the plant, while John Cockerill, a mechanical engineering group, is supplying the boilers.

-Siemens contracted Flenco to deliver auxiliary systems for the Nizhnekamsk power plant.
+Siemens contracted Flenco, an Italy-based equipment supplier for the power generation and oil and gas industries, to deliver auxiliary systems for the Nizhnekamsk power plant.